canro91/canro91.github.io/_posts/2025-06-28-AIRecovery.md

 Think of [AI as calculators in math classes]({% post_url 2025-03-31-AIAndCalculators %}).
 You can't use them until you know the procedure you want to automate by hand.

+Like any mom disciplining her kid, "No more AI until you do your homework..."

 ## 1. Study your main language syntax.

 Get to know the syntax of your language of choice: write variables, functions, loops, classes...